Craig-Benson/T8sGm9ZqL3xYp4RjWdN5/README.md

 SpringBoot</br>

 <h2>Description</h2>
-This application has the following 2 responsibilities:
+This application has the following 2 responsibilities:</br>
 - Receive and persist metrics provided by sensors via a Post request</br>
 - Retrieve and query the persisted metrics via Get requests</br>